-Total-evidence with FBD analysis utilises molecular sequence data of extant species, morphological data of fossil and extant species and fossilisation dates of fossils to infer the phylogeny including divergence times and macroevolutionary parameters.
+Total-evidence with FBD analysis utilises molecular sequence data of extant species and/or morphological data of fossil and extant species (or fossil species along in the case of a fully extinct clade) and fossilisation dates of fossils to infer the dated phylogeny and macroevolutionary parameters.

 To run such an analysis in BEAST2 you need to install SA (sampled-ancestor) version 1.1.3 and morph-models version 1.0.2 packages.

 The molecular and morphological data should be in two separate NEXUS files.
 The set of taxa and label should be identical in both files.
 Thus molecular data file should have “empty” sequences for fossil taxa, e.i., sequences filled with gaps or question marks, for example.
 There are examples of molecular data NEXUS file and morphological data NEXUS file.

 Creating XML in BEAUti

 BEAUti supports most of the features of a total-evidence analysis.
 To create an XML file run BEAUti and hit the plus button at the left bottom corner and choose Add Morphological Data or choose Add Morphological Data from the File menu to load morphological data.
 BEAUti will automatically partition the data matrix with respect to the number of states for each character.
 BEAUti determines the number of state for a character according to the description in the CHARSTATELABELS block.
 If there is no description for a character then BEAUti counts the number of different symbols that occur in the corresponding column.
 BEAUti will ask you whether to condition on coding only variable characters (Lewis Mkv model).
 For this example, we do not choose this option because the taxa were pulled randomly from a real data set and constant characters may occur in the morphological data matrix although in most cases you need to condition on coding only variable characters.
 Next load the molecular alignment as usual (choose Import Alignment).